AlejandroSteiner/Ktzchen-Crypto-Key-Matching-Collider/README.md

 - ⚡ Run processes in parallel (multi-core) to optimize performance.
 - 📊 Explore the relationship between keys and addresses, as part of educational and security testing.

 ⚠️ **Note:** This software is for **educational and research pruposes**.
 It should not be used for illegal purposes or to compromise third-party funds.

+📝 Technical Description (English)

+Ktzchen - Crypto Key Matching Collider is a cryptographic research tool for exploring Bitcoin and Ethereum key spaces, with detailed matching and balance checking.

+The software works as follows:

+Generate Bitcoin addresses

+The program generates Bitcoin public addresses based on the configured parameters.

+Check Bitcoin balances

+For each generated or loaded Bitcoin address, it queries the node or API to check if the address has a balance.

+If the address has a positive balance, the software prints:

+The Bitcoin address

+The corresponding private key

+The balance

+Generate Ethereum private keys

+For each Bitcoin address (or for each batch), the software generates one or multiple Ethereum private keys.

+Check Ethereum balances

+Each generated Ethereum private key is converted into its corresponding public address.

+The software queries the Ethereum node or API to check if there is any balance.

+If a balance is found, it prints:

+The Ethereum address

+The private key

+The balance

+Modes of operation

+Own Nodes Mode: Directly queries your local Bitcoin Core node (RPC) and Ethereum Geth node (HTTP).

+File + API Key Mode: Uses a .txt file of Bitcoin addresses and an API key from a service like ktzchenweb3.io.

+Parallel execution (multi-core)

+The software can run multiple address/key checks in parallel to speed up the process.

+Logging and results

+All addresses with balances are printed in the console/log.

+The tool can be used to study key space, balance distribution, and potential overlaps for research purposes.

 ## 🚀 Installation